aridjayarecipes/cutesrecipes.web.app/content/post/2222-simple-way-to-prepare-speedy-pumpkin-and-raw-mango-sabji.md

 recipeinstructions:
 - "Firstly heat oil in a pan and add fenugreek seed,sauff,kalonji after that add pieces of pumpkin,raw mango,grern chilli in it and fry on high flame for 5 minutes."
 - "After that now add salt,red chilli powder,haldi powder in it and let it cook for 10 minutes."
-- "Now add sugar in it and cooked it until it's nt ready to eat."
+- "Now add sugar in it and cooked it until it&#39;s nt ready to eat."
 categories:
 - Recipe
 tags: